MechFroG88/mechfrog88.github.io/_posts/wargames-my-2022/2022-12-25-wargames-my.markdown

 #### Solution

-Now that I got ssh access to the user account, I want to esclate our privilleage to read `/root/root.txt`
+Now that I got ssh access to the user account, I want to escalate our privilege to read `/root/root.txt`

 First, let's check what command this user can run with `sudo -l`